joshuadavidthomas/django-bird/docs/assets.md

 ## Using Assets

-django-bird provides two templatetags for automatically loading your CSS and Javascript assets into your project's templates:
+django-bird provides templatetags for automatically loading your CSS and Javascript assets into your project's templates:

 - `{% bird:css %}`
 - `{% bird:js %}`
+- `{% bird:load ... %}` (declare components for asset loading without rendering them in the current template)

 To include component assets in your templates, add the templatetags to your base template: